 You can change the name of any page.
 You can also add, remove, and move widgets within a page.

 - Do one or more of the following actions:

 If you want to...
 Do the following...
 Rename the page...
 Click Edit this page, enter a new Title, and then click Save.
 Add a widget...
 Click Add new widget, and then select and configure the new widget.
 For more information, see Configuring widgets.
 Change the configuration of a widget...
 Click the Configure Widget icon , and then make the necessary configuration options.
 For more information, see Configuring widgets.
 Move a widget...
 Click a widget, and then drag it to a new location on the page.
 Resize a widget...
 Click the edge of a widget and drag it to a new size.
 Remove a widget...
 Click the Remove Widget icon on the widget you want to remove.

 - Click the Save icon , and then click Save.

 Do not change the View Name when saving the view.
-If you change the View Name, HPE Consumption Analytics Portal creates a copy of the view with your edits, and leaves the original view in place without your edits.
+If you change the View Name, HPE Consumption Analytics platform creates a copy of the view with your edits, and leaves the original view in place without your edits.